This post was published in Doors & Hardware

 Oversized clearances are one of the most common deficiencies found during the annual fire door assembly inspections that are required by current codes.
-NFPA 80 – Standard for Fire Doors and Other Opening Protectives limits perimeter and meeting stile clearance to a maximum of 1/8 inch for wood doors and 1/8 inch +/- 1/16 inch for steel doors, when measured on the pull-side face of the door.
+Prior to the 2016 edition, NFPA 80 – Standard for Fire Doors and Other Opening Protectives limited perimeter and meeting stile clearance to a maximum of 1/8 inch +/- 1/16 inch for steel doors and 1/8 inch for wood doors, when measured on the pull-side face of the door.
+Beginning with the 2016 edition this was modified slightly to allow 20-minute doors (including wood doors) in hollow metal frames to have a maximum clearance of 1/8 inch +/- 1/16 inch.
 These clearances can be difficult to maintain, especially at the meeting stiles of pairs.

 For most fire doors, clearance at the bottom of the door is limited to 3/4 inch above the finished floor.
 This clearance is measured from the bottom of the door to the top of the flooring or threshold.
 If the bottom of the door is more than 38 inches above the finished floor, the maximum clearance is 3/8 inch or as specified by the manufacturer’s label service procedure.
 An example of a door that would require a maximum 3/8-inch clearance at the bottom would be a chute door or counter shutter.
 The reason the requirement differs from the 3/4-inch limit for doors with the sill below 38 inches is because of the location of the neutral pressure plane during a fire or fire test, and the behavior of smoke at that location.